kinsiv/Forecast_on_Stock_Returns/README.md

 [![image](https://github.com/kinsiv/RiskAssessment_Forecast_Stocks/assets/89998643/391f1dac-2aad-48ed-9cf0-2cb9de490a99)](https://gyazo.com/5dcfd7daaba7ea4333475cd98bf9656e)

+*Note that the below swings can be in either direction (pos or neg).
+The model outputs all as a pos from it's residual-variance based structure.*
 4. In the event of say, a financial crisis, this Monte Carlo simulation depicts Google’s closing price.
 There's potential to swing 40-120 points, dependent on the day’s price.
 Bootstrapping the scenario gave similir results.
-*Note that these swings can be in either direction (pos or neg).
-The model outputs all as a pos from it's residual-variance based structure.*

 ![image](https://github.com/kinsiv/RiskAssessment_Forecast_Stocks/assets/89998643/7e6fcd5a-edaf-484d-bd76-96cac7ef5bd2)